WojtekTB/Chesscom-to-lichess-games/README.md

 [Go here](https://addons.mozilla.org/en-US/firefox/addon/chess-com-to-lichess/)

 ## How to use it?
-Go to a chess.com game that is completed, and press the extension button or the [IMPORT] button.
+Go to a chess.com game that is completed, and press the extension button or the **Lichess Analysis** button.
 ![chesscom-to-lichess-example-0 4](https://user-images.githubusercontent.com/34536619/120743120-373c0a00-c4ad-11eb-9d28-ab38c06e5fba.gif)

 ## [Donations](https://www.buymeacoffee.com/17victork)